 The Missouri State Society Daughters of the American Revolution (MSSDAR) was organized in 1894.
-Anna Ewing Cockerell was Missouri’s first state regent, and organizing regent of the Elizabeth Benton Chapter, NSDAR, Kansas City, Missouri, the oldest chapter in the state of Missouri.
+Anna Ewing Cockerell was Missouri’s first state regent, and organizing regent of the Elizabeth Benton Chapter, National Society Daughters of the American Revolution (NSDAR or DAR), Kansas City, Missouri, the oldest DAR chapter in the state of Missouri.

 We represent the thousands of men and women who fought to obtain our American independence and establish a nation based upon individual rights and freedom of choice.
 We proudly sponsor programs and activities encouraging education, patriotism, and historic preservation.
 We honor our American Patriots and all who serve or have served in national defense, including all branches of the armed forces and first responders.